Catmaniscatlord/MURV/dc-geolocation-intro.md

 #.
 Download and install python 3.8.
 #.
 Extract the name.zip file to a directory of your choosing.
 #.
-From your terminal run `pip install matplotlib numpy pandas`.
+From your terminal run `pip install scipy matplotlib numpy pandas`.
    This will install the necessary python packages.
    Next, make sure that the command `sudo iw dev wlp1s0 scan` can run without needing a password.